SEI-08-Bahrain/fly.io_deployment/README.md

 5. **Launch your server**

-  Naviage to the directory where you `server.js` is located and run the following     command:
+  Navigate to the directory where you `server.js` is located and run the following     command:

   ```bash
   flynctl launch